 Will the entry-level doctoral program permit me to specialize in an area of occupational therapy practice?

 No, the entry-level OTD program at Western New England will prepare you for generalist practice in the field of occupational therapy, but will not provide you with specific skills required of practicing occupational therapists who desire to become specialized in a practice area.
 Occupational therapists select specialty areas of practice to pursue following graduation, and seek the specialized knowledge and credentials appropriate to those areas that are offered through AOTA’s or other professional organization’s specialty certification process.

 Should I consider supplementing my financial resources by seeking external employment while participating in the OTD program?

 A student’s decision to seek employment while matriculated in the OTD program at Western New England is a personal one.
 However, students are strongly encouraged to avoid outside work given the rigor of the OTD curriculum, and the expectation for study outside of the classroom.
 Students should expect that successfully completing the OTD degree will be mentally, physically, and emotionally challenging, and as such, not be conducive to the demands of outside employment.

 I am aware that this is not an “online” program, but can I expect to take some online or hybrid courses or use electronic learning platforms during the course of the OTD curriculum?

-Yes, as a developing program that is interested in the value of instructional technology for advancing knowledge, and is aware that using technology applications in the classroom affords the opportunity for tapping into diverse student learning styles, OTD students can expect to complete coursework utilizing a variety of instructional formats and to experience on-line learning platforms.
+Yes, we are interested in the value of instructional technology for advancing knowledge, and are aware that using technology applications in the classroom affords the opportunity for tapping into diverse student learning styles; OTD students can expect to complete coursework utilizing a variety of instructional formats and to experience on-line learning platforms.